Wise Debit Card Review 2025: Fees, Rates and Limits

 • Freeze and unfreeze your card whenever you need to

-• Visa debit card - making it easier to manage your budget without running up debts or incurring credit charges
+• Debit card - making it easier to manage your budget without running up debts or incurring credit charges

 Wise virtual card